 Grazing practices influence the life and yields of plants in a pasture.
+A rotation grazing plan will aid in the survival of both alfalfa and ladino clover plants in pasture stands.
 Periods of use must not conflict too much with the growth requirements of the pasture plants.
 Plants obtain their water and minerals from the soil through the roots.
 The bulk of their weight is produced from the sugars and starches elaborated in the leaves.
 This shows that the exposure of relatively large leaf surfaces to sunlight is essential to healthy, vigorous growth and the efficient production of forage.
-The amount of top growth in plants is directly associated with root development.
+The amount of top growth, in plants is directly associated with root development.
 Plants that are not allowed to make much top growth, as in continuous grazing, will be shallow-rooted.
 Vigorous early spring growth is highly dependent on root and crown reserves built up in the plants the previous fall.
 For this reason plants should enter the winter with a fair top growth.
 Continuous close grazing in early spring is detrimental in that it does not allow the grazed plants the opportunity to restore the root reserves used up in the production of early spring growth.
 Spring grazing should not be started until the pasture plants have attained a height of 6 inches.
 At that time root reserves will not be greatly reduced; food is manufactured as rapidly as it is used up in the growth process.